-Motion Path animations in PowerPoint enable you to make any slide object move within or outside the slide, and also make it move around on the slide in a particular path!
+Motion Path animations in PowerPoint enable you to make any slide object move within or outside the slide on a particular path.
 PowerPoint provides dozens of Motion Path presets, in every shape that you can imagine.
-To add a Motion Path animation to any object on a PowerPoint slide, follow these steps:

-- Select the object that you want to animate -- you can select any object on a slide although Motion Path
+- Select the object that you want to animate.
+You can select any object on your slide.
+We created and selected a shape.

 Figure 1: Shape inserted on the slide

 - With the shape still selected, access the Animations tab of the Ribbon.
 Within the Advanced Animation group, click the Add Animation button to bring up the Add Animation drop-down gallery, as shown in Figure 2, below.
 Make sure you scroll down to the bottom of the Add Animation gallery to see the Motion Paths section, shown highlighted in red within Figure 2.

 Figure 2: Motion Path animations within Add Animation drop-down gallery

 - Select any Motion Path within this section, as shown highlighted in red within Figure 2, above, by clicking on it.
 Doing so applies the Motion Path animation to the selected slide object.
 Otherwise, if you want to explore more Motion Paths, click the More Motion Paths option within the Add Animation gallery, as shown highlighted in blue within Figure 2.
 Doing so brings up the Add Motion Path dialog box, as shown in Figure 3, below.